anupsahu/figma-design-system/README.md

 1. Export tokens from Figma using the [Tokens Studio for Figma](https://tokens.studio/) plugin
 2. Save the exported JSON file to the `tokens/src` directory
+3. Run `npm run tokens:import` to convert Figma tokens
-3. Run `npm run build:tokens` to generate the CSS variables
+4. Run `npm run tokens:build` to generate the CSS variables and TypeScript files

 ## Theme Switching